PlatONnetwork/platon-truffle/packages/core/README.md

 For a default set of contracts and tests, run the following within an empty project directory:

 ```
-$ truffle init
+$ platon-truffle init
 ```

-From there, you can run `truffle compile`, `truffle migrate` and `truffle test` to compile your contracts, deploy those contracts to the network, and run their associated unit tests.
+From there, you can run `platon-truffle compile`, `platon-truffle migrate` and `platon-truffle test` to compile your contracts, deploy those contracts to the network, and run their associated unit tests.

 See [the documentation](http://truffleframework.com/docs/) for more details.